 Options for Logging Equipment Financing

-Nav partners with leading lenders that offer various types of financing, including equipment loans.
+Nav partners with leading lenders that offer various types of logging and forestry equipment financing, including equipment loans.

-An online lender that offers same-day funding for up to $250,000 without collateral.
+Balboa Capital is an online finance company that offers fast funding for up to $500,000.
 To qualify, you’ll need to have been in business for at least a year, have $100,000 in annual revenue, and a “decent” FICO score.

 Envision Capital Group

-Envision Capital Group has industry experience with logging operations and can work with startups and established businesses.
-Startups with good credit (a score of at least 660) may be able to qualify for around $50,000 in financing, and established business may be able to qualify even if they have poor credit.
+Envision Capital Group has experience working with businesses in the logging industry and can work with startups and established companies.
+Startups with good credit may be able to qualify for up to $250,000 in financing, and established business may be able to qualify even if they have poor credit.
+Envision also offers equipment leases.

 Your business may be eligible for special financing arrangements from local or state governments.
 For example, the Maine Forestry Direct Link Loan Program offers up to a 2% interest rate subsidy on equipment loans of $400,000 or less to eligible loggers.
 Also, look into the USDA Business and Industry Guaranteed Loan Program.

-LendSpark offers equipment financing to brand-new startups and established businesses, and you can use the money to purchase new or used logging equipment.
-The loan terms range from three months to five years, and equipment financing loans generally start at $20,000.
+LendSpark offers equipment financing to brand-new startups and established businesses, and you can use the money for new or used logging equipment purchases.
+The loan terms range from three months to five years, and equipment financing loans are available up to $2 million.

-For established logging companies, Nations Equipment Financing offers a variety of lease and loan options, along with other types of financing.
+For established logging companies, SLR Equipment Finance offers a variety of lease and loan options, along with other types of financing.
 The company generally offers long-term financing for $1M to $50M.

 Viking Equipment Finance